Versus

 Reviewed by | Jul 8, 2015

 What really makes ‘Versus’ stand out though is undoubtedly its many inventive action sequences.
-Clearly influenced by the Hong Kong highlights of yesteryear, the film contains numerous stylish gunplay sequences as well as a handful of acrobatic and intricately choreographed fights scenes.
+Clearly influenced by the Hong Kong highlights of yesteryear, the film contains numerous stylish gunplay sequences as well as a handful of acrobatic and intricately choreographed fight scenes.
 Sure, the editing is occasionally a little bit choppy and it’s not perfect, but the presentation is exceptional and fight fans are likely to be extremely satisfied.

 ‘Versus’ delivers an extremely enjoyable action outing in a very stylish package.
-Please take note current Hollywood and Hong Kong filmmakers, this is the kind of action movie that you should be making!
+Please take note, current Hollywood and Hong Kong filmmakers, this is the kind of action movie that you should be making!

 Phil Mills